sammy-hutch/dungeon-crawler/README.md

 - improve hittable class - attackable? has_health? (usable.py)
 - persist state of objects in level save file (open doors currently default to being closed)
 - bug in line of sight north tiles not blocked - something to do with the doors
+- refactor python data and content data files (src/data/ and content/data/) to be more consistent. e.g. add dictionaries for all objects which objects.py needs to reference

 ## short-term tasks
 - save inventory and other data into a save game file